Medically reviewed by board-certified dermatologist Dr. Julie Jackson.

-Can You Use Body Wash as a Face Wash?
+Can You Use Body Wash on Your Face?

 Generally speaking, facial cleansers and body washes use different ingredients.
-Because skin on the face can often be more sensitive than bodily skin, it's best to stick to face washes and cleansers made specifically for that area.
+Because skin on the face can often be more sensitive than the rest of your body, it's best to stick to face washes and cleansers.